nahlad

 6. Formwork dismantling: the formwork is dismantled after the concrete has reached sufficient strength, usually after 7-14 days.
 Allow up to 30 days or more for underpinning in the case of concrete floor concreting.

-Important tips for salad dressing:
+Important tips for shuttering:

 • Wear protective gloves, goggles and a mask when working with concrete mix.